Dragon Portfolio Review: All-Weather Asset Allocation Strategy

 The Role of Demographics in Market Trends

-Demographics play a pivotal role in shaping market trends.
+Demographics play a significant role in shaping market trends.
 Changes in population dynamics, such as aging populations or shifts in workforce demographics, directly influence economic growth and consumer behavior.
 The Dragon Portfolio takes into account these demographic trends, understanding that they can significantly impact investment outcomes, particularly in long-term strategies.

 source: RCM Alternatives on YouTube